King Henry VIII

 The portrait shows Henry VIII in his mid-to-late forties and offers an alternative impression of the king from the Holbein likeness made for the Whitehall cartoon in 1536-7.
 Here Henry appears half-length, facing the viewer with his head and eyes turned to the right.
 He wears a black bonnet with white feathers and a white shirt with gold collar, gold slashed tunic (probably once reddish gold) and a coat with a brown fur collar.
 Consistent features with other related non-Holbein portraits are his small eyes and mouth, long, and quite narrow, nose, reddish brown hair worn over the ears and reddish beard.
 As the Holbein likeness became dominant reasonably quickly, it would seem likely that the pattern for this portrait type predates the Whitehall cartoon.

 Notes on likely authorship

-It is not possible to identify the artist who painted this portrait but stylistically it appears to have been produced by a native Anglo-Netherlandish workshop.
+It is not possible to identify the artist who painted this portrait but stylistically it appears to have been produced by an Anglo-Netherlandish workshop.
 Strong suggests the portrait was produced by the same workshop as Edward IV (NPG 3542) and Henry VI (NPG 2457), but the recent technical analysis indicates that this is unlikely.
-Characteristics such as the fine brushwork in the eyebrows, eyelashes and hair can be compared, but close examination shows that the paint handling and brushwork techniques on the portrait of Henry VIII are very much more complex, subtle and varied than on the other two portraits where the methods are relatively simple.
+Characteristics such as the fine brushwork in the eyebrows, eyelashes and hair can be compared, but close examination shows that the paint handling and brushwork techniques on the portrait of Henry VIII are much more complex, subtle and varied than on the other two portraits where the methods are relatively simple.